spress-add-ons/Clean-blog-theme/README.md

 [Live demo](http://spress-add-ons.github.io/clean-blog/).

-This theme requires Spress >= 2.0.
+**This theme requires Spress >= 2.0**.
+If you are using Spress 1.x, go to [1.0.0](https://github.com/spress-add-ons/Clean-blog-theme/releases/tag/v1.0.0) version of the theme.

 ### Features